sourcegraph/lsif-static-doc-examples/examples/sourcegraph-sourcegraph/enterprise/internal/batches/webhooks.md

 func (h *GitHubWebhook) handleGitHubWebhook(ctx context.Context, extSvc *types.ExternalService, payload interface{}) error
 ```

-handleGithubWebhook is the entry point for webhooks from the webhook router, see the events it's registered to handle in GitHubWebhook.Register
+handleGitHubWebhook is the entry point for webhooks from the webhook router, see the events it's registered to handle in GitHubWebhook.Register

 #### <a id="GitHubWebhook.issueComment" href="#GitHubWebhook.issueComment">func (*GitHubWebhook) issueComment(e *gh.IssueCommentEvent) *github.IssueComment</a>